Smit131/DS-All-Projects/README.md

 # DS-All-Projects
-These folders Datascience projetc that i have done with code and data
+These folders contains Datascience projetc that I have done with code and data links